nh-server/switch-guide/docs/extras/game_modding.md

 !!!Danger "Ban Warning"
     Make sure to be safe while modding games.
 Cheating online is a very easy way to get **banned** if you are not careful.
 Make sure to only use mods that could be considered **cheating** on offline games.
 If the game has online components, **it may be unsafe to even mod the offline features of the app**.
 Splatoon, for example, is notorious for banning people who modded the offline campaign and later went online).
-For these cases it is reccomended to only use unsafe mods for online games in an **offline EmuMMC**.
+For these cases it is **strongly** recommended to only use unsafe mods for online games in an **offline EmuMMC**.
 For Smash Ultimate specific mods, consider reading this <a href="https://gamebanana.com/threads/218137" target="_blank">post</a> on GameBanana.
 For more information regarding bans see the "Is it safe to use homebrew?
 Will I get banned?" section of the [FAQ](../faq.md)

 ### What you need